-Unfortunately, 14 of the vulture and condor species in the world - more than half of the total vulture species - are considered threatened or endangered, some of them with significant population losses in recent years.
-Because of a range of different threats, including poisoning, vehicle collisions and electrocution, these vulture populations will continue to decline without urgent help.
+Unfortunately, 14 of the vulture and condor species in the world, more than half of the total vulture bird species, are considered threatened or endangered, some of them with significant population losses in recent years.
+Because of a range of different threats, including poisoning, vehicle collisions, and electrocution, these vulture populations will continue to decline without urgent help.
 Learning more about these unique birds is the first step toward effective conservation, and the first thing to learn are the different types of vultures and their common and scientific names.
-How many different vulture species do you know?
-Can you name all the vultures?
+How many different vulture bird species do you know?

 Types of Vultures

-There are two general classifications of vultures - Old World vultures and New World vultures.
-While both types share striking characteristics and occupy the same environmental niche as "nature's clean up crew" there are actually great geographic and evolutionary distinctions between them.
+There are two general classifications of vultures: Old World vultures and New World vultures.
+While both types share striking characteristics and occupy the same environmental niche as "nature's clean up crew" there are actually significant geographic and evolutionary distinctions between them.

 - New World Vultures